 Chris Beichner is the current executive director for Allegheny Land Trust.
-Before his position at Allegheny Land Trust, Chris worked most recently at the Mount Washington Community Development Corporation (MWCDC) where he served as its executive director for four years.
-Prior to his current position he served for eight years in a number of different capacities with the Northwest Pennsylvania Regional Planning and Development Commission in Oil City, PA.
+Before his position at Allegheny Land Trust, Chris worked most recently at the Mount Washington Community Development Corporation, where he served as its executive director for four years.
+Prior to his current position he served for eight years in a number of different capacities with the Northwest Pennsylvania Regional Planning and Development Commission in Oil City, Pennsylvania.
 His final position with the Commission was as director of community development and planning.
-Chris received a BS in business administration from Clarion University of Pennsylvania.
+Chris received a B.S. in business administration from Clarion University of Pennsylvania.

-Steven J. Schiffman concentrates his practice in the fields of business, taxation (including business and estate planning and administration), commercial loans, bank asset recovery and workout and non-profit corporation law.
+Steven J. Schiffman concentrates his practice in the fields of business, taxation (including business and estate planning and administration), commercial loans, bank-asset recovery, and workout and nonprofit corporation law.
 He also provides counsel in the areas of general litigation, real estate and personal injury.
-Steve is a graduate with distinction of the Pennsylvania State University, where he received a Bachelor of Science degree in 1974.
-In 1977, he graduated from Capital University School of Law with a Juris Doctorate magna cum laude, followed by a Master’s of Law in Taxation from Temple University of Law in 1983.
-After graduation from law school in 1977, Steve served as an Assistant Attorney General with the Pennsylvania Department of Revenue until 1980.
+Steve is a graduate with distinction of the Pennsylvania State University, where he received a B.S. degree in 1974.
+In 1977, he graduated from Capital University School of Law with a Juris Doctorate magna cum laude, followed by a master’s of law in taxation from Temple University of Law in 1983.
+After graduation from law school in 1977, Steve served as an assistant attorney general with the Pennsylvania Department of Revenue until 1980.